lijin118/AAA/README.md

-# What Does Not Kill Me Makes Me Stronger: Source-free Domain Adaptation by Adversarial Attacks
+# Divergence-agnostic Unsupervised Domain Adaptation

 This is the PyTorch code for validating our proposed method in this paper.
 For simple validation purpose, only a trained model and the validation code are provided for review, the full code will be published later.
 Here we take the task A->D on Office-31 dataset as an example.